mvolkmann/blog/src/swift.md

 ### Iteration

-To iterate over a range of integers, use a for-in loop with a range operator.
+To iterate over a range of integers, use a `for`-`in` loop with a range operator.
 See the "Ranges" section for more detail on these.

 If the current iteration value is not needed,